Susanna and the Elders (Rembrandt): Creation

 When Rembrandt painted Susanna and the Elders, religious themes in art were not as common as in other parts of Europe, most such paintings coming from Rembrandt himself.
 This was due to the rise of Protestantism in Holland and a loss of favor for the Catholic traditions at the time.
 However, while Rembrandt studied many modern subjects for his work, he still continued to explore Biblical themes, despite their waning popularity.
 He initially based Susanna and the Elders on one of the same name by his teacher, Pieter Lastman.
-Rembrandt copied Lastman's painting in a drawing ca. 1636 as a study for his own work.
+Rembrandt copied Lastman's painting in a drawing c.
+1636 as a study for his own work.

 The painting Rembrandt completed in 1647 however is notably different in composition than Lastman's except for some similarities in the background.
 While in Lastman's Susanna the figures all take more passive roles, Rembrandt's is an active scene, with an elder taking hold of Susanna while she twists her body to get away.
 Only the palace in the background echoes his mentor's work.
 Shortly after Rembrandt completed the piece in 1647, it appears he sold it to a collector named Adriaen Banck for the price of 500 Florins.